-Figure 12 shows the THD characteristic and the output voltage variation against the nonlinear-load.
-In Fig. 12 (a), the output voltage THD with the proposed method is reduced more effectively than with the conventional closed-loop-based voltage control or the conventional open-loop-based voltage control.
-The maximum improvement of the output voltage THD with the proposed method is 82.4% compared with the conventional closed-loop-based voltage control at the heavy nonlinear load.
-Moreover, in Fig. 12 (b), the output voltage with the conventional open-loop-based island mode decreases greatly at the heavy nonlinear-load.
-On the other hand, the output voltage with the conventional closed-loop-based voltage control and the proposed method is constant value.
-Thus, it is possible to achieve that the inverter outputs the constant voltage during the island mode with the nonlinear-load in the proposed method.
-Therefore, it is confirmed that by using the proposed method, the output voltage is constant regardless of any conditions of load, i.e. linear/nonlinear load, or light/heavy load.
+Figure 12 shows the THD characteristic and the output voltage variation against the nonlinear load.
+In Fig. 12(a), the output voltage THD with the proposed method is reduced more effectively than with the conventional closed-loop-based voltage control or the conventional open-loop-based voltage control.
+The maximum improvement of the output voltage THD with the proposed method compared with the conventional closed-loop-based voltage control at the heavy nonlinear load is 82.4%.
+Moreover, in Fig. 12(b), the output voltage with the conventional open-loop-based island mode decreases greatly at the heavy nonlinear load.
+On the other hand, the output voltage with the conventional closed-loop-based voltage control and the proposed method has a constant value.
+Thus, in the proposed method, it is possible to have the inverter output a constant voltage during the island mode with a nonlinear load.
+Therefore, it is confirmed that by using the proposed method, the output voltage is constant regardless of any conditions of load, i.e., linear/nonlinear load, or light/heavy load.